nhachem/stitchr/README.md

 We introduced a threaded implementation for moving a group of datasets using simple threads with semaphores based on `java.util.concurrent`.
 This is purely EXPERIMENTAL as concurrency issues may arise when updating the metadata in the data catalog.
-Tests show possible improvements of over 25% in runtime with 2 concurrent threads (running spark on a high end laptop) To enable parallel threads set `concurrent.threaded` to tr `true` and the number of semaphores by setting `concurrent.semaphores`
+Tests show possible improvements of over 25% in runtime with 2 concurrent threads (running spark on a high end laptop) To enable parallel threads set `concurrent.threaded` to tr `true` and the number of semaphores by setting `concurrent.semaphores`.

+While not on the critical path, we will be modifying the code to use futures.

 ## Stitchr Architecture and Patterns ##